Greg's First Time in

 My first impression of Pyongyang was that the primary means of transportation were walking and cycling, the taxis were the same as in China and saw way more people with mobile phones than I ever imagined.
 The windows and balconies are nicely decorated with pots of flowers.

-Our dinner was at one of the KITC Restaurants on Kwangbok Street where the main dish was bibibap.
-To my surprise the wet wipes were from Cathay Pacific the flag-carrier of Hong Kong.
+Our dinner was at one of the KITC Restaurants on Kwangbok Street where the main dish was bibimbap.
+To my surprise, the wet wipes were from Cathay Pacific the flag carrier of Hong Kong.

 Share